 This page was reviewed under our medical and editorial policy by

-Maurie Markman, MD, President, Medicine & Science.
+Maurie Markman, MD, President, Medicine & Science

 This page was updated on May 19, 2022.

 A pituitary tumor is an abnormal growth of cells that starts in the pituitary gland.
-Cancer is extremely rare in the pituitary gland; most pituitary masses are benign, meaning they aren’t cancerous and will not spread to other parts of your body.
+Cancer is extremely rare in the pituitary gland; most pituitary masses are benign, meaning they aren’t cancerous and will not spread to other parts of the body.

-The pituitary gland is a little organ—about the size of a pea—located near the lower part of the brain, just above the nasal passages.
 It plays a key role in how hormones function within the body-- think of it as the boss of the other hormone-making glands.
-The pituitary gland is part of the endocrine system, which makes and sends hormones to tissues and organs through your bloodstream.
+The pituitary gland is part of the endocrine system, which makes and sends hormones to tissues and organs through the bloodstream.

 Pituitary adenomas are benign, meaning they aren’t cancerous.
 These tumors don’t spread outside the skull, but they can grow into areas near the gland itself, like nearby tissues, blood vessels, nerves and sinuses.
-These tumors also tend to make more of a certain hormone than your body needs.
+These tumors also tend to make more of a certain hormone than the body needs.

-Microadenomas: Smaller than one centimeter across, these tumors might cause symptoms if they make too much of a certain hormone.
+Smaller than one centimeter across, these tumors might cause symptoms if they make too much of a certain hormone.
 Many people have microadenomas that go unnoticed, because they’re small and don’t disrupt hormone levels enough to cause issues.

 Adenomas that are diagnosed are broken down into two categories based on how they affect hormone levels: